hanabi/hanabi.github.io/docs/level_4.md

   - In slot 1, Bob has a card with a positive red clue on it.
 (Thus, it can be any red card or any rainbow card.)
   - In slot 2, Bob has a card with a positive red clue on it and a negative green clue on it.
 (Thus, it can be any red card.)
   - Even though slot 2 is technically more likely to be the red 3, Bob knows that players are not supposed to use negative information for determining which card to play into a *Prompt*.
 Thus, Bob plays the red 3 from slot 1.
+- For advanced players, also see the section on *[Double Prompts in Multi-Color Variants](level_19/miscellaneous.md#double-prompts-in-multi-color-variants)*.

 ### Double Discard Situations